Musings

 Buttered orzo, roast chicken, peas — all diced up small for my young son.
 One of those meals that I know, from the aggregate experience of having prepared every single morsel of food these children have eaten in the past many months, while under quarantine, that they will eat, soundly and without complaint.

 Spritzes of perfume.
 Splintered conversation as we drink sips of champagne, linger in front of the closet mirror, select earrings and belts.
-Mr. Magpie complaining about what he should wear, tsk-ing me for not letting him know I’d be so dressed up as I slip into a possibly inappropriately formal dress for the occasion —
+Mr. Magpie complaining about what he should wear, tsk-ing me for not letting him know I’d be so dressed up as I slip into an inappropriately formal dress for the occasion —

 Wife!” he yells out, in part playful reproach and in part admiration, as I emerge from the closet in my new dress.
 His head is cocked, though, so I know it’s more of the latter.